tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-derived-column-and-the-data-flow-task.md

   <img src="/wp-content/uploads/blogs/DataMgmt//mappings.gif" alt="" title="" width="628" height="535" />
 </div>

-That’s pretty much all we need to do at this point to accomplish the task.
+That's pretty much all we need to do at this point to accomplish the task.
 Repeat everything for source 2 to get ready to execute the build of the package.

 The data flow should look like this when all done